Feeling Stressed Out? It Might Be Why You’re Not Losing Weight.

 Jun 15, 2020 9:17:00 AM

 None of us are strangers to stress.
-Work, money, kids, relationships–heck, just getting out of bed in the morning can feel stressful, especially during these strange pandemic days.
+Work, money, kids, relationships–heck, just getting out of bed in the morning can feel stressful sometimes.
 And while we know stress isn’t great for our overall health, more and more studies are finding a connection between stress and weight gain, making stress management more important than ever to helping us maintain a healthy weight.

 Part of the physiological connection between stress and weight gain has to do with our fight or flight response.
 This served as a very basic and beneficial survival mechanism: when we encountered predators our adrenal glands released stress hormones (cortisol and adrenaline) giving us the energy we needed to fight or flee.
 One way or the other, the stressor was resolved quickly (e.g. either we successfully fought or fled from the predator–or we didn’t).
 Today, our body still goes into fight or flight when we experience stress, but now it’s often chronic.
 Having a chronically activated stress response can lead to chronically high levels of cortisol and other stress hormones.
 This can throw insulin and blood sugar levels out of whack, leading to weight gain and weight-loss resistance.
 Increased levels of cortisol are also related to increased levels of ghrelin, a hunger hormone that helps regulate appetite.
 (More on this later.)

 High levels of cortisol can influence the food choices we make.
 Some studies suggest that when we’re stressed out, we’re more likely to reach for pizza or a bag of chips–basically any higher calorie, sweet or fatty foods that give us temporary comfort.
 Coach Shandy recommends replacing unhealthy snacking with healthier, physically and mentally calming behaviors–meditation, yoga, deep breathing, listening to music, walking, reading or spending time in nature–to reduce stress.